ANS-Awards

 Lucelle Pardoe, Award winner at UCL (University College London), submitted an essay on: “Doodgewoon: Translating Age-Appropriate Material in Dutch Children’s Literature“.
 The essay was published in the Autumn Newsletter.

 Megan Bracewell, Award winner, The University of Sheffield, submitted an essay on : “Hella Haasse’s Oeroeg: A story of white innocence or white privilege”.
-The essay is published in the Summer Newsletter.
+The essay was published in the Summer Newsletter.

 Selena Geerts, Award Winner at UCL (University College London), discussed “Wormen en engelen” by Maarten van der Graaff as a coming-of-age novel.

 Jodie May, Award winner, The University of Sheffield, submitted an essay on : “How the Dutch language became standardised”.
-The Essay is published in the Autumn Newsletter.
+The Essay was published in the Autumn Newsletter.

 Lydia Jones, Award winner, The University of Sheffield, submitted an essay on : ” ‘Self’ and ‘Other’ in Political Discourse.
 A Comparison Between the Manifestos of the PVV and UKIP” .